johnnyhuman/milk/README.md

-# gButtons - Good-looking CSS3 buttons #
+# gButtons - CSS3 buttons framework #

 gButtons is a lightweight but powerful CSS3 *framework* for creating good-looking buttons.
 It supports skins and plugins (o_0) which allows you to manage buttons design and behaviour easily.